ZibanPirate/Learn-Git-and-Github/lessons/0x1-Git_Basics/Git_Basics_pt1.md

 # On this lesson you’ll learn how to:

 *   Create an issue.
-*   Some Git commands that would help you start your first repository.
+*   Some Git commands that would help you start your first repository. (git init, git status, git commit and git log )

 ---
 ---